Lustrous Pearls: Production and release

 Lustrous Pearls was directed by Chen Tian for the Huaju Film Company.
 It was written by Zhang Huimin, who also starred in the film.
 The role of Yu Zhiyin was taken by Wu Suxin, who also handled make-up.
-Editing was done by George Loh, while cinematography was handled by Tong Kim Ding (or Tang Jianting; 湯劍廷); he also acted in the film.
+Editing was done by George Loh, while cinematography was handled by Tong Kim Ding (or Tang Jianting; 湯劍廷 (Tong1 Gim3 Ting4, Tāng Jiàntíng)); he also acted in the film.
 More roles were taken by Liang Saizhen, Ruan Shengduo, Wu Susu, and Zhang Yuepeng.

 The film used few intertitles, though these were presented in both English and Chinese, with translations by Sunders Yuen.
 The intertitles were designed by Tsiang Yung Tsao and presented in an ornate Art Nouveau style.
 Although the film is set in a rural fishing village, various markers of modernity are presented, including European-style riding breeches and concrete structures.
 Huaju had established a reputation for making such "modern-costume romances", distinguishing itself from competitors that favoured traditional costumes.

 The style and themes of the film drew inspiration from Hollywood serials starring Pearl White, which similarly offered women reaching beyond the domestic to achieve mastery.
 In her reading of the film, the scholar Zhang Zhen describes Lustrous Pearls as simultaneously providing a message of empowerment in the construction of the New Woman while warning against the inherent dangers, noting the betrayal of Yang's daughter as well as her attempt at suicide.
 She describes the film as "emphatically about the mobile, indestructible heroine bodies", whose physical differences with their male peers are obscured through long shots of movement and fighting.
 Lustrous Pearls was released in 1927.
 It is nine reels in length.